-- To internally administer and provide the Website to you: For our legitimate business purposes (i.e., the provision of the Lex Mundi website as well as to improve and ensure the security of those products and services).
+- To internally administer and provide the Services to you: For our legitimate business purposes (i.e., the provision of the Services as well as to improve and ensure the security of those products and services).

-- Analyze the usage of our Website and to understand basic demographics of users: For our legitimate business purposes (i.e., in order to improve the content, security and functionality of our Website).
+- Analyze the usage of our Services and to understand basic demographics of users: For our legitimate business purposes (i.e., in order to improve the content, security and functionality of our Services).

-- To provide member firm lawyers or staff access to our Member Portal: For our legitimate business purposes (i.e., the provision of member firm services) or where we need to perform the contract we are about to enter into or have entered into with you.
+- To provide member firm lawyers or staff access to our Member Portal and Communities: For our legitimate business purposes (i.e., the provision of our Services).

-- To provide you with member firm benefits, products or services that you have requested and related information about those products and services: For our legitimate business purposes (i.e., the provision of member firm services) or where we need to perform the contract we are about to enter into or have entered into with you.
+- To provide you with member firm benefits, products or services that you have requested and related information about those products and services: For our legitimate business purposes (i.e., the provision of Services).

-- To communicate with you and to respond to questions that you have raised with us: For our legitimate business purposes (i.e., the provision of the Lex Mundi website and services) or where we need to perform the contract we are about to enter into or have entered into with you
+- To communicate with you and to respond to questions that you have raised with us: For our legitimate business purposes (i.e., the provision of the Services)

 - To prevent and detect fraud: For our legitimate business purposes and for compliance with legal obligations to which we are subject.